cclib/cclib.github.io/_sources/data_notes.txt

 .. _`ADF manual`: http://www.scm.com/Doc/Doc2005.01/ADF/ADFUsersGuide/page124.html#keyscheme%20SCF here

 **GAMESS**: Maximum and root-mean-square (RMS) density matrix change: starts from 5.0E-05 by default and changes over the course of a geometry optimisation.
-ROHF calcualtions use SQCDF instead of the standard RMS change.
+ROHF calculations use SQCDF instead of the standard RMS change.

 **GAMESS-UK**: According to `the manual`_, convergence is determined by convergence of the elements of density matrix.
 The default value for SCF is 1E-5, but it appears to be 1E-7 for geoopts.